timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 hesitation leads to production rather than procrastination.
 The idea is that
-we can design the template with cues for information we need for contextualizing and responding to the problems that motivated our hesitation.
+we can design the template with cues for information we need to contextualize and respond to the problems that motivated our hesitation.
 Then, instead of being lost in thought while procrastinating, we can combine our thoughts with the template,